syaffers/cyber-talents-qualifiers-2017-write-ups/README.md

     557098        0x8802A         Unix path: /sysdeps/unix/sysv/linux/dl-origin.c

-Okay, some stuff going on here, so back to IDA Pro for analysis.
+Okay, some more things going on here.
+I could've extracted the data but let's just see if IDA Pro shows something new.
 On decompiling the main, I saw a bunch of variables which have static values:

     ...
     v10 = 102;